 Volvo Cars has built a reputation for safety and consistently investigates ways to make driving safer for all road users.
 They extensively study real-world crash data to understand what happened and if and how they can prevent the same thing from happening again.

-Volvo safety ratings frequently top Euro NCAP testing tables, so it will come as no surprise that all current production Volvo models have gained a five-star rating.
+Volvo Cars safety ratings frequently top Euro NCAP testing tables, so it will come as no surprise that all current production models have gained a five-star rating.

-We take a look back at how Volvo safety innovations have impacted motoring over the years.
+We take a look back at how Volvo Cars safety innovations have impacted motoring over the years.

 Putting a seatbelt on is something the majority of us do without thinking when we get in the car.
 However, this has not always been the case.

-The seatbelt that we all know today was invented by Volvo engineer Nils Bohlin, in 1959.
-Bohlin was hired in 1958 as Volvo’s first-ever chief safety engineer and quickly made his mark by developing the three-point seatbelt.
+The seatbelt that we all know today was invented by Volvo Cars engineer Nils Bohlin, in 1959.
+Bohlin was hired in 1958 as Volvo Cars first-ever chief safety engineer and quickly made his mark by developing the three-point seatbelt.